 We have entered into employment agreements with each of our executive officers, including Mr. Kerrest, who was appointed as our Executive Vice President and Chief Financial Officer effective February 1, 2016, following the resignation of our former Chief Financial Officer, Mr. McDonnell, effective December 16, 2015.
 Among other things, the employment agreements provide for minimum base salary, bonus eligibility and severance protection in the event of involuntary terminations of employment.
-Specifically, under the employment agreements, if the executive officer's employment is terminated by us without cause or if the officer resigns for good reason (in either case, as defined in the executive officer's respective employment agreement), then, subject to the executive officer's execution of a release of claims and compliance with certain restrictive covenants, the executive officer's annual base salary and target annual bonus as in effect on the date of such termination of employment, multiplied by (y) a severance multiplier equal to 2.0 in the case of Mr. Spengler, 1.5 in the case of Mr. Kerrest and Ms. Bryan, and 1.0 in the case of Messrs.
+Specifically, under the employment agreements, if the executive officer's employment is terminated by us without cause or if the officer resigns for good reason (in either case, as defined in the executive officer's respective employment agreement), then, subject to the executive officer's execution of a release of claims and compliance with certain restrictive covenants, the executive officer will be paid a severance amount on the sixtieth day after such termination of employment equal to the product of (x) the sum of the executive officer's annual base salary and target annual bonus as in effect on the date of such termination of employment, multiplied by (y) a severance multiplier equal to 2.0 in the case of Mr. Spengler, 1.5 in the case of Mr. Kerrest and Ms. Bryan, and 1.0 in the case of Messrs.
 Riegelman and DeMarco.
 In the case of Mr. McGlade, his severance amount is fixed at a severance multiplier equal to 2.0 times the sum of his annual base salary and target bonus as in effect on April 1, 2015.
 In addition, the executive officer will be paid a prorated target bonus for the year of the officer's termination of employment based on actual results and the portion of the fiscal year the executive officer was employed.
-The employment agreement for Mr. McGlade further provides that, in the event a "golden parachute" excise tax under Section 4999 of the Code is imposed on any compensation or benefits received in connection with a change of control, and our shares are readily tradable on an established securities market or otherwise at such time, the executive officer will be entitled to an additional payment such that he will be placed in the same after-tax position tha
+The employment agreement for Mr. McGlade further provides that, in the event a "golden parachute" excise tax under Section 4999 of the Code is imposed on any compensation or benefits received in connection with a change of control, and our shares are readily tradable on an established securities market or